 7 The intention of the fixed capital is to increase productivity.

-- The same number of labourers and labouring cattle will raise more produce in a farm where all the necessary buildings, fences, drains, communications, etc. are in perfect order, than in an unimproved farm.
+- The same number of labourers and labouring cattle will raise more produce in an improved farm with the necessary buildings, fences, drains, communications, etc. than in an unimproved farm.